The Rebel (1961 film): Plot

-Tony, a disaffected London office clerk (Hancock) catches the train to Waterloo Station each morning as he has done for 14 years.
-In the city he sits as one of many identical clerks in a dull office.
-Each worker wears a bowler hat and carries an umbrella.
-One day his boss (John Le Mesurier) catches him drawing faces instead of working, and he is asked to step into his office.
-His ledgers are full of poor quality caricatures of fellow workers.
-He is told to take the afternoon off but does not.
-He leaves at exactly 5.30pm as does everyone else.
+Tony, a disaffected London office clerk, catches the train to Waterloo Station every morning.
+Each commuter wears a bowler hat and carries an umbrella.
+In the City, Tony is one of many identical clerks in a dull office, but he 'rebels' by hanging his umbrella the opposite way to those of his colleagues.
+One day, his boss catches him drawing faces instead of working, and he is asked to produce his ledgers, which are full of poor quality caricatures.

-Back at his lodgings, in a mid-terraced brick Victorian house, somewhere in outer London, Tony dons his artist's smock, and resumes work on his masterpiece, "Aphrodite at the Waterhole"... a truly horrendous but huge sculpture.
-His landlady Mrs Cravat (Irene Handl) complains about the hammering noise.
-He explains he cannot afford a model and it represents "women as he sees them".
+Back at his mid-terraced Victorian house lodgings, Tony dons his artist's smock, and resumes work on "Aphrodite at the Waterhole", a horrendous and huge sculpture.
+His landlady Mrs Crevatte complains about the hammering noise.
+He explains he cannot afford a model, and it represents "women as I see them".
+Mrs Crevatte says in reply "Oh, you poor man!"
 She threatens to evict him if he does not remove the statue.
-As he remonstrates with his copy of Van Gogh's self-portrait on his wall, the floor creaks and the statue falls through, luckily missing his landlady below.
+As he remonstrates with his copy of Van Gogh's self-portrait on his wall, the statue crashes through the floor.

-In his office attire he goes to a local cafe seeking a coffee "with no froth".
+At a local cafe he orders a coffee "with no froth".
 This annoys the owner, who tells Tony he has just bought an expensive froth-making machine.
-Inspired by a poster on the wall Tony decides to go to Paris.
-He takes a train to Dover with his Aphrodite on a flat-bed wagon to the rear.
-She loses her head as the train goes through a tunnel.
-When, on arrival at the port, Tony sees the headless statue he is furious, but worse is to follow.
-While being loaded onto a ship it proves too heavy for its net, bursts through the bottom and is lost in the sea.
-Forced to accept the inevitable, he resolves to start again in Paris.
-On the ferry he throws his bowler hat and umbrella into the sea.
-Unfortunately it is raining heavily when he arrives in France.
+Inspired by a poster on the wall, Tony decides to go to Paris.
+He takes a train to Dover with his Aphrodite on a wagon to the rear; she is decapitated as the train goes through a tunnel.
+At the port, Tony is furious, but worse is to follow: while being loaded onto a ship, the statue bursts through the bottom of its net and is lost in the sea.
+On the ferry he throws his bowler hat and umbrella into the sea; unfortunately, it is raining heavily when he arrives in France.

-Arriving in Paris, Tony walks along the River Seine and looks at the artists.
-In the evening he goes to a cafe in Montmartre and meets a group of English-speaking artists.
-Here he meets Paul, who speaks passionately about art.
-He orders a half litre of vin ordinaire and they drink together.
-Paul invites Tony to share his studio and flat, just up the road.
-The landlady Madame Laurent hears them enter and demands the rent.
+In Paris, Tony goes to a cafe in Montmartre and meets a group of English-speaking artists.
+He befriends Paul, who speaks passionately about art, and invites Tony to share his studio and flat.
 Tony loves the atmosphere in the studio.
-Tony is asked to critique Paul's paintings ...
-"Your colours are the wrong shape" he says.
+He critiques Paul's paintings: "Your colours are the wrong shape", he says.